waltertaya/printf/README.md

 ## myprintf function

-The `myprintf` function is a custom printf function created by Walter and Edwin.
+The `_printf` function is a custom printf function created by Walter and Edwin.
 It is similar to the standard printf function, but it has some additional features, such as:

 * Support for custom format specifiers.
 * Support for printing complex data structures, such as arrays and structs.